 Drawing: All art works created using dry media including chalk, charcoal, pastels, pencil, wax crayon, etc. or from the fluid medium of inks and washes applied by pen or brush.

 Digital Art: This category includes any original work for which the original image, or the manipulation of other source material, was executed by the artist using a computer.
 The art must not include copyright protected images taken from the internet.
-Traditional photographs taken through a digital media should select the photography category even if they have been manipulated in post-processing using a computer.
+Traditional photographs taken through digital media should select the photography category even if they have been manipulated in post-processing using a computer.

 Fiber/Textile: This category focus is on unique, high quality, and original designs of both wearable and decorative artwork.
 This category is intended for handcrafted fiber, straw, leather, or other similar materials.